 All you need to do is create a free Google account (if you don’t have one already), log in and claim your business.
 You’ll immediately be able to enter all of your company information.
 You can even create events and posts that will appear in your search results.
+If you are going to market a restaurant this is an important part of your marketing strategy.
 This is also great for attracting new customers.

 Newsletters and Email Marketing

 If you’re not building a customer list with contact information, you are simply leaving money on the table.
 Place a form on your website that allows customers and potential customers to sign up for a newsletter.